The primary cause of unhappiness is never the situation but your thoughts about it.”- Eckhart Tolle

 Learning to love without attachment is the hardest lesson in life.
 Things come and go and nothing will ever stay the same.
 If we cling to the old and reject the new we miss out on opportunities that are knocking and the fruits will spoil before we can pick them.

-The truth is, we do not know what the future will bring and we cannot perceive to understand the consequences of each action and reaction, therefore we must love without attachment, live without expectation and perceive without judgement to find happiness.
+The truth is, we do not know what the future will bring and we cannot perceive to understand the consequences of each action and reaction, therefore we must love without attachment, live without expectation, and perceive without judgment to find happiness.

 No one can change your life for you, you have to do it on your own.
 Introspection becomes key, and as always the most important thing above all…. know thyself.

 “Happiness is an inside job, don’t assign anyone else that much power over your life”- Mandy Hale

 This article 12 Things You Need to Get Rid Of to Be Happy was originally published here at isoulscience.com April 4, 2016 at 23:24pm and has been republished with permission to thespiritscience.net.